 This course will focus on the life, times, and literary works of Clive Staples Lewis.
 Students will read his biography, as well as selected poems, short stories, novels, and other material, analyzing and critiquing the doctrine and thoughts of this great author.

-Intro to Theatre is available to 9th - 12th grade students wishing to enhance their classical education through the study of Fine Art.
+Intro to Theatre is for students wishing to enhance their classical education through the study of Fine Art.
 This class has a dual emphasis.
 The first hour is focused on the academic study of Theatre: Theatre History, great dramatic works, and significant playwrights.
 During our second hour, students will learn and practice the particular skills of acting in a “workshop/studio” setting.
+Students will increase their acting skills through participation in various exercises and the development of a monologue and duet scene.

 This course is taught as if the students have no background in Latin, but it moves at a quick high school pace.
-The primary text is Latin in the Christian Trivium.
-The supplemental text is Wheelock’s Latin.
 Students learn 5 declensions, 4 conjugations, vocabulary, and basic translation techniques using passages from the Bible and ancient Roman authors.
 Student knowledge of English grammar and ancient Roman culture is strengthened.

 Latin II - III